SteveRosam/aiven-docs/docs/platform/howto/disk-autoscaler.md

 ## Limits and limitations

+- The maximum storage capacity that Aiven Autoscaler can allocate for your service is determined by:
-- Disk autoscaling is limited by both the limit set in the autoscaler endpoint configuration and plan DDS disk limit (Dynamic disk sizing (DDS)/Aiven Plans and Pricing).
+  - Maximum disk capacity set in the Aiven Autoscaler endpoint configuration
+  - Maximum [DDS](/docs/platform/howto/add-storage-space) storage capacity supported by your service plan
-- When triggered, the autoscalling process takes a moment.
+- When triggered, the autoscaling process takes a moment.
 Meanwhile, the service disk might get full, and your service might enter the read-only mode.
-In such cases, the service is back to normal as soon as the autoscalling process completes unless Aiven Autoscaler's limits are exceeded.
+In such cases, the service is back to normal as soon as the autoscaling process completes unless Aiven Autoscaler's limits are exceeded.
-- Aiven Autoscaler works on fully-running services only.
+- Aiven Autoscaler works on fully running services only.
 It doesn't work for a service that is being applied a maintenance update.
-- If you've made a change to disk space recently, the autoscalling might be delayed.
+- If you've made a change to disk space recently, the autoscaling might be delayed.

 ## Prerequisites